Edward Ashmore (British Army officer): Air defence of London

+On 28 July 1917 he left 29th Division to take up an appointment as Commander of the London Air Defence Area with the rank of Temporary Major-General and as a result became a leading figure in the air defence of the United Kingdom.
+At the time of his appointment Ashmore expressed the view that he was swapping the "comparative safety of the Front for the probability of being hanged in the streets of London".

-In his later military career, Ashmore was the leading figure in the air defence of the United Kingdom, founding what would eventually become the Royal Observer Corps.
-He was appointed to devise improved systems of detection, communication and control.
-A system to be called the Metropolitan Observation Service was created which covered the London area and was known as the London Air Defence Area.
+In his new role Ashmore was responsible for implementing improved systems of detection, communication and control.
+In particular a system called the Metropolitan Observation Service was created which covered the London area.
 This was soon extended towards the coasts of Kent and Essex.
 The system met with some success and although it was not fully working until late summer 1918 (the last air raid took place on 19 May).
 The lessons learnt were to provide valuable grounding for later developments.

+He continued in this command until the end of the war.

 Interwar

+When the Royal Flying Corps amalgamated with the Royal Naval Air Service to form the Royal Air Force (RAF) in April 1918, Ashmore still held the rank of T/Maj-Gen. He was re-graded to Air Vice Marshal on 1 August 1919 (backdated to 19 April 1918) until he resigned his RAF commission on 1 September 1919.

-On 8 December 1920, Ashmore was appointed commander of the Regular Army's 1st Air Defence Brigade in Aldershot Command.
+Ashmore reverted to the army as a colonel and was appointed commander of the Regular Army's 1st Air Defence Brigade in Aldershot Command on 8 December 1920.
+He was promoted to substantive Maj-Gen on 1 January 1924 and appointed General Officer Commanding Territorial Army Air Defence Brigades and Inspector of Regular Anti-Aircraft Defences on 1 March 1924.
 In 1922, overall responsibility for air defence was transferred from the War Office, which was responsible for the Army, to the Air Ministry.
 Ashmore, who had been responsible for matters during the First World War, now reported to a new Air Raid Precautions (ARP) committee set up in January 1924.
-On 1 March 1924 he became General Officer Commanding of the Territorial Army Air Defence Brigades and Inspector of Regular Anti-Aircraft Defences for Great Britain.
 Experiments were now carried out around Romney Marsh and the Weald.
 These were intended to optimise the arrangement of observation posts and control centres.
 In 1925 these experiments were extended to cover parts of Essex and Hampshire and by October a sound methodology had been worked out.
-On 29 October 1925 the Observer Corps came into official existence.
+On 29 October 1925 the Royal Observer Corps came into official existence.

 Within a year four Groups existed in Southeast England, covering much of Kent, Sussex, Hampshire and Essex.
 The plan was that the country would be covered by 18 of these groups.
 The involvement and cooperation of the RAF, the Army, the British police forces and the General Post Office (GPO) (then responsible for the national telephone system), was required.
 Ashmore was regarded as the first commander of the Observer Corps in all but name during 1925 and he is deemed to be the Corps' founder.